blawson69/LootGenerator/README.md

 #### --mod
 *Optional.* This command is used to override the [defaults](#--config) for showing the Gems, Art, Mundane Item, and Magic Item categories, allowing you to fine tune or customize the loot generated.
 To eliminate a category, send "no-" and the category of item you wish to skip.
 Sending `--mod:no-gems` will prevent Loot Generator from generating gems.
 If your default is not to show Art items, for instance, you can send `--mod:show-art` to make the script generate art objects for the loot.

-You can modify more than one category by sending multiple parameters separated with a colon.
+You can modify more than one category by sending multiple parameters separated with a comma.
 Sending `--mod:no-gems,show-mundane` will override any defaults to Gems and Mundane Items to skip Gems and include Mundane Items.

 The possible parameters for this command are:
 * 'no-gems' or 'show-gems'